-Heather is an avid writer.
-In addition launching the blog The Wounded Rooster - a space to wrestle with everyday questions about what it means to be a spouse, a parent, a friend, and member of a community, she is a frequent contributor to Chase Oak Church’s Vertical.
-Heather also works as a Masters Level counselor for Lifeologie Counseling in Plano & Richardson.
+Heather works as a counselor with Lifeologie in addition to writing for The Wounded Rooster - a space to wrestle with everyday questions about what it means to be a spouse, a parent, a friend, and a member of community.

 As a native Texan, Eric was born and raised in the Houston area.
 Undersized for his age, he was frequently a target of peer bullying.
 Forced into a daily struggle to overcome social, physical, and emotional obstacles, Eric developed a unique perspective of how societal influences shape an individual’s life; bullying can propel one to press forward through difficult challenges and simultaneously undermine one’s self-confidence.
 This peer-pressure combined with his creative spirit developed grit, hustle and a passion to inspire others towards greater heights.